jinsoo601/rn-keyboard-sticky-view/README.md

 # rn-keyboard-sticky-view

-This component accomplishes the animation using `KeyboardAvoidingView` provided by `react-native`, without the complicated animation code.
+This component accomplishes the desired outcome using `KeyboardAvoidingView` provided by `react-native`, without the complicated animation code.

 ## Preview